jeffbalagosa/prompt-context-builder/tasks/tasks-0001-prd-xml-output-mode.md

   - [x] 5.8 Add hover and focus states with `border-color: var(--accent);` and `outline` styling — focus and checked states implemented.
   - [ ] 5.9 Verify the format toggle visually matches the preset picker styling
   - [ ] 5.10 Test responsive behavior - ensure toggle remains accessible on smaller screens

+---

+## Verification Notes

+- UI slider and CSS: Implemented and visually verified in browser.
+Knob contrast adjusted per user's feedback.
+- `escapeXML` and `buildXMLPayload`: Implemented in `app.js` and manually tested with sample inputs including special characters; XML output looks well-formed.
+- Copy behavior: `copyPrompt()` now branches on `formatSelect.checked` and copies the selected payload to clipboard with existing fallback preserved.

+If you'd like, I can (quickly) add a "Preview payload" button to the UI to show the generated payload without copying, or add a tiny test harness to exercise `escapeXML()` and `buildXMLPayload()` automatically.
+Which would you prefer?